Mingkai14/DDGWizard/Docs/Generate_features.rst

     Description of attributes for each column in the table file:
     <div style="margin-left: 40px;">
     <p></p>
     a. <span class="keyword-highlight">PDB</span>: This attribute requires to provide a <span class="keyword-highlight">PDB</span> identifier sourced from <a href="https://www.rcsb.org/">the RCSB database</a>.
-In the feature extraction pipeline of DDGWizard, the program does not support the use of user-provided <span class="keyword-highlight">PDB</span> files.
+In the feature calculation pipeline of DDGWizard, the program does not support the use of user-provided <span class="keyword-highlight">PDB</span> files.
 Users need to provide a <span class="keyword-highlight">PDB</span> identifier that can be searched on <a href="https://www.rcsb.org/">the RCSB database</a> as the name of the predicted protein.
 The program will automatically download the <span class="keyword-highlight">PDB</span> file from <a href="https://www.rcsb.org/">the RCSB database</a> according to this <span class="keyword-highlight">PDB</span> ID.
     <p></p>
     b. <span class="keyword-highlight">Variation</span>: Specify the specific mutation for which you want to generate features, including the mutation site information and amino acid substitution details.
     <p></p>